Program

 From Mechanistic Understanding to Regulatory Approval: QSP Modeling in cTTP — Cameron McBride (Takeda)

-Chairs: Tingjie Guo (LACDR) & Liesbeth de Lange (LACDR)
+Chairs: Tingjie Guo (Leiden University) & Liesbeth de Lange (Leiden University)

-The QSPainRelief model framework- the LeiCNS PBPK and binding kinetic models — Liesbeth de Lange (LACDR)
+The QSPainRelief model framework- the LeiCNS PBPK and binding kinetic models — Liesbeth de Lange (Leiden University)

 The QSPainRelief model framework: the QSP neural circuit models on analgesia and side effects — Athan Spiros (In silico Biosciences)

-Chairs: Cesar Pichardo (Astrazeneca) & Laura Zwep (LACDR)
+Chairs: Cesar Pichardo (AstraZeneca) & Laura Zwep (Leiden University)

-Continuous infusion sensitivity analysis - new methodology proposed — Wilbert de Witte (ESQlabs)
+Continuous infusion repeated sensitivity analysis - a new methodology for understanding mechanistic models — Wilbert de Witte (ESQlabs)

-KANs for learning ODE-based cancer dynamics — Sepinoud Azimi Rashti (TU Delft)
+Learning the missing equations: Interpretable ML for mechanistic models of cancer — Sepinoud Azimi Rashti (TU Delft)

-Chairs: Rada Savic (UCSF) & Rob van Wijk (LACDR)
+Chairs: Rada Savic (UCSF) & Rob van Wijk (Leiden University)

 Building Translational Platforms: Integrating Preclinical and Clinical Systems Knowledge to Predict Efficacy in Anti-TB Drug Development — Rada Savic (UCSF)